gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/threshold-rules.md

 Once you’ve configured the threshold value, selected the channels, and chosen the products, click the `Save` button at the bottom right corner to finalize and save the rule.
 The system will now apply the threshold, ensuring that the selected product has a 10-unit buffer stock reserved across your chosen channel.

-# Setting Threshold Rules for Multiple Channels
+## Setting Threshold Rules for Multiple Channels

-If you want to create a threshold rule for multiple inventory channels, you will need to create separate channels and set up threshold rules for each of them.
+If you want to create a threshold rule for multiple inventory channels, you will need to create separate channels and select channel config facility as per the requirement.
 To learn how to create new channels and manage threshold configurations, refer to our **Detailed User Manual** for further instructions.